FAQ: COVID-19 (coronavirus disease 2019)

 Although the CDC does not recommend that the general public wear disposable gloves to prevent the spread of COVID-19 or other viruses, they do recommend wearing disposable gloves if you are caring for someone who is ill, particularly when handling their laundry or potentially coming into contact with their bodily fluids.

 If you have been exposed to a person with COVID-19, it could take up to 14 days to know if you will get sick.
-During that time, it will be important for you to self-monitor for symptoms and practice social distancing to avoid infecting other people if you do have the virus:
+It is important for you to follow your state and local guidelines for quarantine.
+While you are quarantining, you should self-monitor for symptoms and practice social distancing to avoid infecting other people if you do have the virus:

 - Take your temperature twice a day, morning and night (and at least 30 minutes after eating, drinking, or exercising and 6 hours after taking any temperature-lowering medication, such as Ibuprofen or aspirin).
 Write down your temperature in a log.